Aestial/macos-zsh-captive-wifi-tool/README.md

 6. ~~Execute find command silently (hide output).~~
 7. Add a way to select the network interface name to use (currently hardcoded to en0).
 8. Add a way to select the browser to use (currently hardcoded to Firefox).
+9. Save persistency files in dedicated MacOS Application files directory.
-9. Simplify redundant code.
-Refactor the script to make it more readable.
+10. Simplify redundant code.
+11. Refactor the script to make it more readable.